 To assess whether the refinancing firms are successful at timing the market, we collect daily historical corporate bond Fair Market Yields from Bloomberg.
-Fair Market Yields are averages of market-determined option-adjusted yields-to-maturity and are reported for 15 separate maturities across the ratings spectrum.16 For each bond, we extract the Fair Market Yield for its particular rating and maturity at the issue date.
+Fair Market Yields are averages of market-determined option-adjusted yields-to-maturity and are reported for 15 separate maturities across the ratings spectrum.
+16 For each bond, we extract the Fair Market Yield for its particular rating and maturity at the issue date.
 We also collect the Fair Market Yield for the applicable rating on the effective date of the call or tender event and for a date that is the minimum of scheduled maturity date and effective event date plus one year.
 Despite the fact that retired bonds have aged significantly, we again use the original maturity of the bond in selecting these event and post-event date values.
-This enables us to make a cleaner comparison of Fair Market Yield is arbitrary.
+This enables us to make a cleaner comparison of Fair Market Yields across time.
+The choice of event date plus one year for the final Fair Market Yield is arbitrary.
 We are implicitly assuming that corporate executives evaluate whether to retire the bond "today" at the event date or one year later.
 If Fair Market Yields are higher one year later, we interpret this as evidence that corporate executives have some skill in timing the credit markets.